-- Develop and implement state and local standards focused on SEL; - Provide training and ongoing support to administrators, teachers, and staff, both in SEL approaches integrated into daily routines and on the implementation of evidence-based programs; - Develop valid and reliable measures of SEL practices and skills to articulate clear expectations and benchmarks; - Systematically monitor implementation of SEL programs; - Include SEL in Title II of the Elementary and Secondary Education Act, which is dedicated to teacher training, and other federal programs, such as Title I, Promise Neighborhoods, and the Supportive School Discipline Initiative;

-- Embed SEL into larger education reform efforts and make clear the links with academic achievement (e.g. indicate the connections between specific SEL skills and elements of the Common Core Standards); and - Provide adequate and flexible funding for SEL approaches and programs that accommodate schools' individual needs.
+- Provide training and ongoing support to administrators, teachers, and staff, both in SEL approaches integrated into daily routines and on the implementation of evidence-based programs; - Develop valid and reliable measures of SEL practices and skills to articulate clear expectations and benchmarks; - Systematically monitor implementation of SEL programs; - Include SEL in Title II of the Elementary and Secondary Education Act, which is dedicated to teacher training, and other federal programs, such as Title I, Promise Neighborhoods, and the Supportive School Discipline Initiative; - Embed SEL into larger education reform efforts and make clear the links with academic achievement (e.g. indicate the connections between specific SEL skills and elements of the Common Core Standards); and - Provide adequate and flexible funding for SEL approaches and programs that accommodate schools' individual needs.